archagon/archagon.net/_posts/2018-05-02-a-native-art-gallery-for-your-mac.md

 With automatic conversion enabled, images dropped into the Source directory are immediately converted into wallpapers in the Output directory, just so long as the app is running.
 This means that obscure Folder Actions are no longer necessary for automatic conversion to work.

-{% include image name="preferences.png" width="55.8rem" %}

 If the current wallpaper is based in the Output directory, and if it has a counterpart in the Source directory, a number of maintenance tasks become available.
 If you've grown tired of an image in your rotation, you can click Delete to trash it together with its source image.
 If you want to save it for later, or if find that it needs some tweaking, you can click Archive to delete the wallpaper image and move the source image into the Archive directory.
 (Holding `Option` allows you to archive the image while still keeping it in rotation.)
 Clicking Favorite adds a custom Finder tag to the source image, making it easier to locate later.

-Finally, Refresh Wallpaper Cache restarts the Dock (which seems to sometimes be necessary to update the wallpaper rotaiton with new images), while Toggle Desktop Icons shows and hides the icons on your desktop for better image visibility.
+Finally, Refresh Wallpaper Cache restarts the Dock (which seems to sometimes be necessary to update the wallpaper rotation with new images), while Toggle Desktop Icons shows and hides the icons on your desktop for better image visibility.

+{% include image name="ui.png" width="87rem" %}

-I was going for simplicity with my solution, and this is just about as simple as it gets: your bog-standard OS wallpaper cycling functionality, together with a helper app that builds on basic file system commands.
+I was going for simplicity with my solution, and this is just about as simple as it gets: your bog-standard OS wallpaper cycling functionality and a helper app that builds on basic file system commands.
 No complexity, no hassles, and everything just works!

 [Backgroundifier][bg] still costs a buck on the App Store, but BackgroundifierBuddy is [free and open source][github].
 You can find the latest release [here][release].
 Enjoy!